amannn08/amannn08/README.md

 </p>

 ---
 ## 🚀 About Me
-I'm a final-year Computer Science student and a passionate Data Analyst Intern with hands-on experience in data analysis, visualization, and reporting.
-I specialize in uncovering insights from large datasets and delivering impactful dashboards.
+I'm a Computer Science graduate with a strong passion for Data Analytics.
+I have hands-on experience in data analysis, visualization, and reporting, with a focus on uncovering meaningful insights from large datasets and delivering impactful dashboards that support data-driven decisions.

 ---